home I index I latest I glossary I introductions I e-mail I about this site

 The great treasure of St Margaret is the rood screen, and the hands that made it included that of the master carver at Aylsham.
-Although eight of the figures on the dado panels survive, the greatest interest here is in the carved spandrils, which are some of the richest in Norfolk.
-In pairs, they depict fables, marvellous beasts and Christian symbols and allegories.
-A wild man with a club rushes at a dragon; on another pair, a pig sits on a tun playing a harp (could this be a rebus?) while three smaller pigs dance beside a trough.
-Elsewhere, an eagle catches a rabbit while its luckier comanion escapes into a buirrow; on the adjacent carving, a pelican pecks its chest to feed its young with blood.
-Another eagle bites the horn of a unicorn which has poked through the frame of the screen from the adjacent panel.
+Although eight of the figures on the dado panels survive, the greatest interest here is in the carved spandrels.
+In pairs, they depict fables, comic allegories, marvellous beasts and Christian symbols.
+In one pair, a wild man with a club rushes at a dragon.
+On another, a pig sits on a barrel playing a harp while three smaller pigs dance beside a trough.
+Elsewhere, an eagle catches a rabbit while its luckier companion escapes into a burrow.
+On the adjacent carving, a pelican pecks its chest to feed its young with blood.
+An eagle bites the horn of a unicorn which has poked through the frame of the screen from the adjacent panel.
 The strangest and most vulgar depicts an ape in a friar's habit sitting on a stool examining its own urine, a comment on the contemplative habits of friars, while a fox defecates as it is attacked by geese, certainly meant to represent listeners turning on an unwelcome itinerant preacher.

 Amazon commission helps cover the running costs of this site.

 home I index I latest I introductions I e-mail I about

 this site I glossary